ThinhSama234/SemEval/README.md

 - **Evaluation data ready: 1 December 2025** (we already released the training and validation datasets)
 - Evaluation data ready and evaluation start: 10 January 2026 (we will share private test data at this time)
 - Evaluation end: 24 January 2026
-- Paper submission due: February 2026
+- Paper submission due: 2nd of March 2026
-- Notification to authors: March 2026
+- Notification to authors: April 2026
 - Camera ready due April 2026
 - SemEval workshop Summer 2026 (co-located with a major NLP conference)